Middle Eastern religions: Other Christian groups

-In the Persian Gulf states, Bahrain has 1,000 Christian citizens and Kuwait has 400 native Christian citizens, in addition to 450,000 Christian foreign residents in Kuwait.
+In the Persian Gulf states, Bahrain has 1,000 Christian citizens.
+Kuwait has 400 native Christian citizens, and 450,000 Christian foreign residents.
 Arab Christians, and those who tend to identify as Arabs, are mostly adherents of the Greek Orthodox Church.
 In 2010 they numbered 1.1 million in Syria, 350,000 in Lebanon, 250–300,000 in Jordan, 150,000 in Israel and Palestine and smaller numbers in Turkey (18,000) and Iraq.
 Protestant converts number around 400,000.
 Melkite Catholics, who are Eastern Catholics of the Greek Rite, comprise almost 600,000.
 Syrian Orthodox number about 1 million in Syria, Iraq, Turkey, Jordan and Lebanon, with the great majority being in Syria.

 The ethnic Greeks, who had once inhabited large parts of the western Middle East and Asia Minor, have declined since the Arab conquests and recently severely reduced in Turkey, as a result of the Greek genocide and Greco-Turkish War, which followed World War I. Today the biggest Middle Eastern Greek community resides in Cyprus numbering around 793,000 (2008).
 Cypriot Greeks constitute the only Christian majority state in the Middle East, although Lebanon was founded with a Christian majority in the first half of the 20th century.

-Smaller Christian groups include; Georgians, Messianic Jews, Russians and others, such as Kurdish, Turcoman, Iranian, Shabak, Azeri, Circassian and Arab converts exist in small numbers.
+Smaller Christian groups include; Georgians, Messianic Jews, Russians.
+A small number of converts exist in the Kurdish, Turcoman, Iranian, Shabak, Azeri, Circassian and Arab communities.
 There are currently several million Christian foreign workers in the Gulf area, mostly from the Philippines, India, Sri Lanka and Indonesia.
-Middle Eastern Christians are relatively wealthy, well educated, and politically moderate, as they have today an active role in various social, economical, sporting and political aspects in the Middle East.
+Middle Eastern Christians are relatively wealthy, well educated, and politically moderate, and have an active role in various social, economical, sporting and political aspects in the Middle East.